-In some settings, people living with HIV may enjoy the same rights, protections and social benefits as those who are not infected; however, in other settings they may face obstacles gaining or retaining employment, medical care or legal representation.
+In some settings, people living with HIV may enjoy the same rights, protections and social benefits as those without HIV; however, in other settings they may face obstacles gaining or retaining employment, medical care or legal representation.
 When a person participates in HIV-prevention research, they may be wrongly considered to be living with HIV and for that reason may face discrimination.

-Researchers should explore ways to minimize potential discrimination due to participation in HIV prevention research by joining efforts and sharing information with local human rights groups and civil society organizations that are dedicated to protecting people living with HIV as well as consulting such groups and and organizations about protections for participants, and incorporating these into the research protocol, site preparation, and SOPs as appropriate (See Guidance Point 3).
+Researchers should explore ways to minimize potential discrimination due to participation in HIV prevention research by joining efforts and sharing information with local human rights groups and civil society organizations that are dedicated to protecting people living with HIV as well as consulting such groups and organizations about protections for participants, and incorporatingthese into the research protocol, site preparation, and SOPs as appropriate (See Guidance Point 3).